gardenlinux/gardenlinux/ci/README.md

 - resources should be templatified
   - hardcoded cfg should be injected
 - build image should also be built using tkn
-- react on head-updates / offer release job semantics
+- offer release job semantics
-- apply different repository layout
 - error handling / notification (e.g. mark PRs/commits as good or broken)
-- offer some UI

 ### Integration tests